#

 3.3.
 Using the Toolchain

-Once installed, the libraries will be available at /opt/$ARCH-mos
+Once installed, the libraries will be available at /opt/$ARCH-mos while the cross compilers will be installed to the

-standard locations, e.g. /usr/bin/$ARCH-mos-gcc
+standard locations, e.g. /usr/bin/$ARCH-mos-gcc.

 #